 Bryn Mawr, PA 19010

-Move-in for incoming students is Wednesday, August 27.
+Move-in for incoming students is Wednesday, August 26.
 Dorms will open at 9:00 AM, and Customs Week activities will begin in the afternoon.
-After lunch, meetings for parents and new Customs Groups convene.
-The entire entering class and all new students assemble for the College Welcome at 4:00 p.m.
+During the course of the afternoon there will be various sessions for families to attend.
 No accommodations are available for arriving early (with exceptions for students participating in International Student Orientation, The Tri-College Summer Institute and fall pre-season athletes).
 You can arrive later, though we ask that you contact us at email@example.com to let us know when you will be arriving.

 When should I arrive for the International Student Orientation (ISO)?